rahul420206/test/installation.md

     -> Now go to the Effort Sheet and choose a name(Ex: PK).
 Open Phpmyadmin and go to users table.
 Find the team member you added as team member(Ex; Admin) and give him the nick name of the person you chose from the Effort Sheet(Ex: PK)

-    -> Go to employees table, add rows with exact id and name from the users table(Don't use nick name).
+    -> Go to employees table, add/edit rows with exact id and name from the users table(Don't use nick name).
 Save them

     -> Now again go to portal site and select your project, click on the Sync button.
-Now you should see the Team member you added in the Team members column.
+Now you should see the Team member added in the Team Members table.

     <img width="1440" alt="Screenshot (3135)" src="https://github.com/rahul420206/test/blob/main/Screenshot%20(3135).png">